 Note that the EDD will not pay any school or training-related expenses such as tuition fees, books, transportation, etc. There are however federal, state or private financial aid programs you can avail.

 Eligibility Criteria for Self-Arranged Job Training in California

 You should have been unemployed for 4 weeks due to a lack of demand for your skills.
 Your training has to be related to a skill that is in demand in the current market.
 The CTB program must have the accreditation of the United States Department of Education or the California Bureau for Private Post-secondary Education.

 Only full-time training programs of reasonable duration (less than 2 years) are eligible.

 You can even get additional weeks of benefits if you choose to attend a training program after your claim has begun.
 You have to report such interest within the 16th week of your benefit period.
 You can avail a maximum of 52 times your weekly benefit amount to complete a longer-term program.
 There is only one extension possible per CTB approved training program.

 California’s Job Training Benefits programs are a useful way to keep yourself engaged and updated while you figure out the next steps in your career.
 There are programs for older workers as well as for youngsters aged under 18.

-Related Tags : california unemployment, job hunting, training for unemployment, Unemployment Benefits
+Related Tags : CA, california unemployment, job hunting, training for unemployment, Unemployment Benefits

 Did you find this article helpful?
 YES | NO